 Bare wire with slight bend inserted into the Pin 9 (WAKEUP EMERGENCY) socket and then soldered to the Pin 7 (GROUND) wire.

-Duplexer: I bought a used Radio Frequency Systems (RFS but also sold as Celwave and Motorola) 633-6A-2N 50 watt UHF duplexer on ebay.
+Duplexer: I bought a used Radio Frequency Systems (RFS but also sold as Celwave and Motorola) 633-6A-2N 50 watt UHF duplexer on ebay (N=N connectors).
 The duplexer is by far the most expensive part of a low power repeater and consumed about 50% of my repeater budget.
 The duplexer allows both the transmit and receive radios to simultaneously use one antenna.
 The 633-6A-2N is a deep notch filter duplexer that is tuned so the notch filter sits on top of the transmit frequency and prevents transmit energy from getting to the receive radio.

 Tuning the duplexer requires a service monitor.
 I asked my local ham club for help and their repeater expert came out to my house with his service monitor and tuned the duplexer.
 You want to tune it at the repeater site if possible because altitude change and bumpy car rides can cause the duplexer filter to shift off frequency.
 After tuning be sure and put a frequency label with the transmit frequency on it for future reference.
 Note that this is a small UHF duplexer.
 VHF duplexers are much larger due to wavelength and are typically more expensive than UHF.